 Your answers are likely to be very enlightening — and may even take your new career search in an unexpected direction.
 For example, you may discover that you actually like the type of work you do, in general, but would prefer to make your mark in a different industry instead.

-Step #2.
-Assess your skills, experience and potential
+Step 2: Assess your skills, experience and potential

 To make that determination, start reviewing job ads to find out what employers seek in candidates for the roles that interest you most.
 Also, ask trusted contacts in your network for their thoughts on the professional strengths and weaknesses you have that could impact your ability to switch careers.

-Step #3.
-Consider working with an employment agency
+Step 3: Consider working with an employment agency

-Another option for charting your new career path is to tap the expertise of an employment agency (or staffing agency, recruiter, search firm or staffing firm — they’re often called by various names).
-The staffing professionals who work for a reputable employment agency can:
+Another option for charting your new career path is to tap the expertise of an employment agency.
+These resources are known by other names as well — like a recruiter, search firm or staffing firm.
+Robert Half, for example, is a talent solutions firm.